Sending Payments to Treasury

 - Additional Payment Information

-Make checks payable to “State of Michigan,” print your Social Security number(s) and appropriate tax year on the front of your check or money order.
+Payment can also be made by check or money order with your return.
+Make checks payable to “State of Michigan,” print the last four digits of your Social Security number(s) and appropriate tax year on the front of your check or money order.

 - Do not staple your check to your return.